Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 Common Kitten Illnesses

-A wide variety of diseases and illnesses can affect kittens, though here is the most common kitten illness to be aware of.
+A wide variety of diseases and illnesses can affect kittens.
+Some of the more common illnesses in kittens are below:

 Feline Distemper

-Also known as feline panleukopenia, or FPV, this virus is as widespread as it is dangerous and is a recommended core vaccine for kittens.
-It may cause life-endangering diarrhea, vomiting, dehydration, and sepsis.
+Also known as feline panleukopenia, or FPV, this virus is as widespread as it is dangerous, which is why feline distemper is a recommended core vaccine for kittens.
+FPV may cause life-endangering diarrhea, vomiting, dehydration, and sepsis.
 The virus also attacks the bone marrow, suppressing your kitten’s ability to fight the infection.
 Kittens affected typically need extensive veterinary care.
-The best treatment is currently prevention.
+The best treatment is prevention.

 Feline Infectious Peritonitis (FIP)

 A typically mild feline coronavirus can attack the digestive system.
 Kittens can catch it through waste and bodily fluids.
 The disease may mutate into FIP, at which point it becomes deadly as it attacks other organs.
-FIP is typically fatal, although new treatments are being investigated that show promise in helping these cats.
+FIP is typically fatal, although new treatments are being investigated.

 Intestinal Parasites

-Kittens catch hookworms, roundworms and whipworms from a variety of ways specific to each parasite including ingesting feces or dirt-contaminated substances, often through regular grooming, nursing from an infected mother or consuming a prey animal.
+Kittens may catch hookworms, roundworms and whipworms from a variety of ways specific to each parasite.
+This includes ingesting feces or dirt-contaminated substances, often through regular grooming, nursing from an infected mother or consuming a prey animal.
 Ingesting fleas spreads tapeworms.
 Hookworms and roundworms cause more concern than tapeworms and whipworms.
 Symptoms of hookworms and roundworms may include severe anemia, stomach problems, respiratory signs and a distended abdomen.
 Your vet can provide the appropriate deworming treatment.

 Giardia and Coccidia